A Look Back at What God Did—Because You Gave

 University Outreach — Investing in the Next Generation

-Whenever invited by local universities, we say yes.
+Whenever invited by local universities, we say yes!
 This year, we taught at Incarnate Word and UTSA—helping students searching for identity, truth, and direction in their faith.
 These moments, though small, open doors for long-term discipleship.

 From Bible learning to restoration work, Disciple Daily continues to support ministries across San Antonio.